 - Deep Tissue Massage: Employs slower, more deliberate strokes with deeper pressure to target specific muscle groups and release chronic tension.

 Choosing between the two depends on individual needs and preferences.
-For those dealing with chronic pain or muscle stiffness, deep tissue massage may be more beneficial.
+For those dealing with chronic pain or muscle stiffness, it may be more beneficial.

 Incorporating Deep Tissue Massage into Your Wellness Routine